Intervention and Support

-Reading age is recorded as months above or below the student’s chronological age.
+Reading and spelling ages are recorded as months above or below the student’s chronological age.

 Additional English and Maths

-If a student is experiencing difficulties with literacy and numeracy they may be withdrawn from studying a Modern Foregn Language and follow a curriculum of additional English and Maths when their peers are studying Spanish.
+If a student is experiencing difficulties with literacy and numeracy they may be withdrawn from studying a Modern Foreign Language and instead follow a curriculum of additional literacy and numeracy.
 This provides an extra three hours per week of literacy and numeracy support.
 It is possible for students to return to their language study after a period of time in the AEM group if their level of progress allows for this.